Cook Eat Well

 The pesto is also no-cook and takes just minutes in the food processor.
 I use my dairy-free basil pesto sauce and cherry tomatoes to make this simple zucchini pasta.
 It's one of my go-to spiralizer recipes and it's perfect with fresh summer produce.

-This zucchini pasta pesto is great on its own, but you can always top it with grilled chicken, shrimp, or your favorite protein.
+This zucchini pasta pesto is great on its own, but you can always top it with grilled chicken, shrimp, salmon or your favorite protein.

 Try it with some grilled or roasted vegetables like red pepper, portabella mushrooms, and sweet onions.
 Pretty much anything would taste good with fresh basil and roasted garlic.